 - Avoid being alone with your partner.
 Arrange for double dates, if possible.

 - If you live together, try to save small amounts of money.
 Keep it in a safe place like a safety deposit box or with a friend.
 You might also want to consider taking out extra student loans to help pay for a new apartment.

-- If you share a bank account with the abuser, open your own savings account.
-(If you live together, do not have the statements sent to your home--get a P.O.
+- If you share a bank account with the abuser, open your own checking or savings account.
+(If you live together, do not have the statements sent to your home-- you can receive them electronically, get a P.O.
 Box or pick them up at the bank.)

 - Identify family members or friends who could lend temporary financial support.

 - If possible, get a part time or full time job.
 Check out student employment opportunities.
 Select "Find Jobs & Internships" to begin your search.

 - If your abuser has copies of any of your keys, request that s/he return them to you, or change your locks.

 - If you live with her/him and plan on leaving, pack and hide the items listed below.
 If possible, store them at a trusted friend's or neighbor's home (avoid using the homes of next-door neighbors, close family members or mutual friends).